Israel's Netanyahu announces post-election plan to annex West Bank's Jordan Valley

-JERUSALEM (Reuters) - Israeli Prime Minister Benjamin Netanyahu announced his intention on Tuesday to annex the Jordan Valley, a large swathe of the occupied West Bank, if he wins next week’s election in a closely contested race.
+JERUSALEM (Reuters) - Israeli Prime Minister Benjamin Netanyahu announced his intention on Tuesday to annex the Jordan Valley, a large swathe of the occupied West Bank, if he wins a closely contested election just a week away.

 Palestinian chief peace negotiator Saeb Erekat called the planned move a war crime under international law governing occupied territory.
 Israel captured the West Bank in a 1967 war and Palestinians seek to make the area part of a future state.